Gabriel Arias Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- Arias is batting .205 with two doubles, a home run and five walks.
+- Arias has two doubles, a home run and five walks while batting .196.

-- Arias has picked up a hit in eight games this season (36.4%), including one multi-hit game.
+- In eight of 23 games this year, Arias has had at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.